A creative vision for tomorrow’s Seaport

 A collaborative plan

 From stakeholders committed to a vital Seaport community.

 Welcoming new neighbors at 250 Water Street

 Our plan proposes the transfer of a portion of unused development rights from the East River waterfront to the 250 Water Street site, transforming a surface parking lot into a new, mixed-income development near public transit.

 Importantly, the transfer of development rights will help preserve the low-rise character of the waterfront by moving the rights upland, directly adjacent to the Financial District, while making possible a host of essential benefits and improvements to the Seaport community.

 Bringing affordable housing to Lower Manhattan

-The proposal will bring some of the first new permanently affordable housing in decades to a district where the average household income is more than $150,000 and just 2.5% of all housing qualifies as affordable.
+The proposal will bring some of the first new permanently affordable housing in decades to an affluent neighborhood, where the average household income is more than $150,000, and just 2.5% of housing qualifies as affordable.

-The plan brings the first affordable housing units to Community Board 1 through the Mandatory Inclusionary Housing program for families earning 40% of the Area Median Income or less.
+The project’s 70+ units of affordable housing will be the first affordable housing in Community Board 1 complying with the Mandatory Inclusionary Housing program for families earning 40% of the Area Median Income or less.